How We Make Chocolate

 are ground ever finer.
 A wonderful aroma fills the air as the seemingly dry nibs turn into a glistening, "chunky" emulsion of nibs and cocoa butter.

 Soon the cocoa solids become so small as to leave the emulsion appearing smooth, like the chocolate in a chocolate fountain.
-Grinding is continued until the size of the cocoa solids is so small as to be undetectable...nominally less than 22 microns (22 one-thousandths of a millimeter).
+Grinding is continued until the size of the cocoa solids is so small as to be undetectable...nominally less than 22 microns (22 one-thousandths of a millimeter)..as one visitor said, we're making "dust" suspended in oil.
 This usually takes about 24 hours.
 Particle size is measured directly by dipping a toothpick into the flowing, chocolate-y mass and transferring a small spot of it between the anvil and spindle faces of a digital micrometer.
-A bio-assay is also performed at this time..(ie: the chocolate remaining on the toothpick is tasted.
+A bio-assay is also performed at this time..(we lick the chocolate off of the toothpick).

 Still, though, it's not "CHOCOLATE".